PowerShell/Whitepapers/ReadMe.md

 Whitepapers
 ========

-This repo serves to stage a collection of whitepapers on PowerShell.
+This repo serves to stage a collection of whitepapers related to PowerShell.

 ## Contributions
 The community is welcome to submit improvements on content as well as offer new content for approval.